funilrys/PyFunceble/docs/usage/from-a-terminal.rst

                                 final results.
 Configured value:
                                 'master'
         --travis-branch TRAVIS_BRANCH
-                                Switch the branch name where we are going to push.
+                                Switch the branch name where we are going to push the in pregress test relusts.
+To set the final branch use `--travis-distribution-branch`
                                 Configured value: 'master'
         -u URL, --url URL     Set and test a given URLs http(s)? status code.
         -uf URL_FILE, --url-file URL_FILE